sensordeck/atlas-docs/docs/oem-integration-pilot-program.md

 This is the decision point for adopting Atlas as a **long-term infrastructure layer**.
 It is the decision point for adopting Atlas as a **long-term sensor and timing infrastructure layer**.

+---

+# Executive FAQ — OEM Pilot Decision

+### Key Questions from Engineering Leadership Before Committing to Atlas

+This section addresses the critical questions typically raised by CTOs, VP Engineering, and cross-functional leadership when evaluating whether to proceed with the Atlas OEM Pilot Program.

+The goal is to clarify **risk, ROI, integration impact, and production readiness**.

+---

+## Strategic Fit

+### How does Atlas fit into our robotics architecture?

+Atlas becomes the **sensor infrastructure layer** beneath your compute stack.

+It standardizes:

+- sensor connectivity
+- power distribution
+- timing synchronization

+This allows your existing software stack (ROS2, perception, SLAM) to remain unchanged while improving system reliability and scalability.

+---

+### Is this a short-term tool or a long-term platform decision?

+Atlas is designed as a **long-term infrastructure layer**.

+Adopting Atlas during the pilot phase enables:

+- reuse across multiple robot SKUs
+- consistent sensor integration architecture
+- reduced future hardware redesign cycles

+---

+## Risk Assessment

+### What is the integration risk?

+Low.

+Atlas is:

+- non-intrusive to software
+- compatible with existing sensors
+- deployable alongside current architecture

+The pilot program is specifically structured to **de-risk integration before production commitment**.

+---

+### What happens if Atlas does not meet our expectations?

+The OEM pilot is designed as a **bounded evaluation phase**.

+Outcomes:

+- validated integration → proceed to production
+- identified gaps → addressed through customization
+- misalignment → no production commitment required

+This ensures **no forced lock-in at pilot stage**.

+---

+### Are we dependent on Atlas long-term?

+Atlas introduces a standardized hardware layer, but:

+- it does not control your software stack
+- it does not replace your compute platform
+- it does not require proprietary sensor firmware

+This reduces long-term dependency risk compared to vertically integrated solutions.

+---

+## Engineering Impact

+### How much engineering effort is required from our team?

+Minimal during pilot phase.

+Typical involvement:

+- hardware connection
+- ROS2 validation
+- system-level testing

+Atlas team supports:

+- integration guidance
+- system tuning
+- issue resolution

+---

+### Will this disrupt our current development timeline?

+No.

+Atlas integrates **in parallel** with your existing system.

+Your team can:

+- validate Atlas without stopping current development
+- compare results directly against existing architecture

+---

+### Do we need to redesign our sensors or software?

+No.

+Atlas is compatible with:

+- existing sensors
+- existing ROS2 drivers
+- existing perception pipelines

+---

+## ROI and Business Value

+### What measurable benefits should we expect?

+Atlas reduces:

+- integration complexity
+- wiring and harness cost
+- engineering iteration cycles

+Atlas improves:

+- system reliability
+- timing consistency
+- scalability across product lines

+---

+### How does Atlas reduce long-term cost?

+Without Atlas:

+- each robot SKU requires custom integration
+- sensor wiring and power must be re-engineered
+- synchronization must be solved repeatedly

+With Atlas:

+- one standardized integration model
+- reusable architecture across products
+- reduced engineering and maintenance overhead

+---

+### Why not build this internally?

+Building internally requires:

+- multiple hardware revisions
+- custom synchronization architecture
+- firmware + software stack development
+- long-term maintenance

+Atlas provides a **ready-to-deploy infrastructure layer**, allowing your team to focus on:

+- autonomy
+- perception
+- product differentiation

+---

+## Production Readiness

+### What happens after a successful pilot?

+Next steps:

+1. Hardware customization (if required)
+2. Mechanical and thermal validation
+3. Production design finalization
+4. Certification (CE/FCC/RoHS)
+5. Volume manufacturing

+---

+### Can Atlas be adapted to our production requirements?

+Yes.

+Customization options include:

+- connector types
+- board form factor
+- power configuration
+- synchronization interface

+---

+### Is Atlas ready for scaling to production volumes?

+Yes.

+Atlas is designed to transition from:

+- evaluation → pilot → production

+with a consistent architecture.

+Manufacturing can be aligned with:

+- your preferred vendors
+- your certification requirements
+- your supply chain strategy

+---

+## Decision Framework

+### What decision should we make after the pilot?

+At the end of the OEM pilot, teams typically evaluate:

+- integration simplicity
+- system stability
+- performance improvement
+- engineering effort reduction

+If Atlas demonstrates clear value, the next step is **production integration**.

+---

+## Final Executive Question

+### Why should we move forward now?

+Because delaying adoption means:

+- continued fragmented sensor integration
+- repeated engineering effort
+- increasing system complexity as sensors scale

+Atlas provides a **clear path to standardizing sensor infrastructure early**, reducing long-term cost and risk.

+---

 ## Next Step

+Ready to move forward?

+- Engage in the **OEM Pilot Program**
+- Validate Atlas in your system
+- Define your production integration path

+**Atlas = Sensor Infrastructure Layer for Scalable Robotics Systems**

 Still have integration questions?